starlinks/cs-implementing-an-arraylist-lab-codeU/README.md

     *  `MyArrayListTest.java` contains JUnit tests for `MyArrayList`.

 In `javacs-lab02`, you'll find the Ant build file `build.xml`.
 If you are in this directory, you should be able to run `ant MyArrayList` to run `MyArrayList.java`, which contains a few simple tests.
+(Make sure you run `ant build` before trying to run the individual classes!)
 Or you can run `ant MyArrayListTest` to run the JUnit test.

 When you run the tests, several of them should fail.
 If you examine the source code, you'll find four `TODO` comments indicating which methods you will fill in.